 This is my favorite ride to do while pregnant at Disneyland.
 The music is so nostalgic and you get to see animated kids from around the world.
 I always get emotional and it will make you excited to bring a new baby into the world.
-Plus, it’s air conditioned and you get to float on water!

 DUMBO THE FLYING ELEPHANT

 Don’t worry!
 You can still ride one of Disneyland’s most iconic rides while pregnant!
 Opt to sit by yourself for maximum comfort.

-PIRATES OF THE CARRIBBEAN
+PIRATES OF THE CARIBBEAN

-I was actually surprised how pregnancy-friendly this ride is.
+I was actually surprised by how pregnancy-friendly this ride is.
 Except for a couple of little dips, this ride is pretty calm.
 Sit back and enjoy the air conditioning.

-I’d recommend picking up some fresh fruit in Adventurland or a Dole Whip to enjoy while you are waiting in line.
+I’d recommend picking up some fresh fruit in Adventureland or a Dole Whip to enjoy while you are waiting in line.